MultiSafepay/docs/content/integrations/shopware.md

 > **Tip!** We recommend first installing the plugin in a test environment, following the Shopware 6 installation procedure.
 Always make a backup.

 ### Marketplace installation
-Get the free MultiSafepay plugin from the [Shopware 6 marketplace](https://store.shopware.com/en/mltis59465832976f/multisafepay-online-payments-for-shopware-ideal-cards-klarna-alipay-etc..html) and connect your webshop with your Shopware account.
+Get the free MultiSafepay plugin from the <a href="https://store.shopware.com/en/mltis59465832976f/multisafepay-online-payments-for-shopware-ideal-cards-klarna-alipay-etc..html" target="_blank">Shopware 6 marketplace</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> and connect your webshop with your Shopware account.

 ### Composer installation
 Run the following command in the root of your Shopware root directory.
 Make sure the composer is installed on your hosting server.